How Long for Spray Paint to Dry on Wood: Comprehensive Guide

 Impact of Temperature and Humidity

 Temperature and humidity levels directly affect the evaporation rate of solvents in spray paint.
-Here’s how they influence the drying time:
+Here’s how they influence drying time:

 Optimizing Drying Conditions